bitHero/UVicEnhancementSuite/User-Testing/Justification.md

-  UVic Enhancement Suite will observe users in a controlled environment to collect data on how our target demographic interacts with the current UVic MyPage.
-We will ask our testers some brief questions in regards to their background and experience with UVic’s MyPage.
-Afterwards, we will ask our users to perform tasks related to finding specific information on the site.
-Our facilitators will try and provide as little assistance as possible to better emulate real-world scenarios.
+To help guide our design process our team will observe users in a controlled environment to collect qualitative data on how UVic students interact with the current UVic web services, in particular, MyPage and Student Services.
+After some brief background questions we will ask the students to perform a number of common tasks using the UVic web services.

-  We believe we can gather more useful information from observing a few in-person testers than sending out impersonal questions to masses or analyzing statistical information.
-The data we want to collect involves how a student navigates UVic’s MyPage and note any problems they may possess.
-It is not possible to numerate someone’s experience, therefore we must observe students to gauge their time.
-Furthermore, we do not necessarily know what data we need to collect.
-By observing users in person we can note things we did not expect.

-//feel free to change stuff, you might want to double-check my grammar
+We believe we can gather more useful information from observing in-person interactions and collecting qualitative data than performing either a quantitative or qualitative survey.
+Through one-on-one user testing we hope to gain an intuitive insight about how students use UVic web services.
+Also, in addition to corroborating and prioritizing our current list of pain points, we hope to discover further pain points.